mosespace/vercel-env-fetcher/README.md

 ### 6. Integration:

 Use the generated .env file in your local development environment to ensure consistency with the environment variables used in your Vercel deployments.
 This automates the process of syncing environment configurations between development and deployment environments.

+**Key Features:**

+- **Dynamic Fetching:** Retrieves environment variables from Vercel projects via the Vercel API.
+- **Automated Integration:** Writes fetched environment variables into `.env` file for seamless integration with local development setups.
+- **CLI Interface:** User-friendly command-line interface that prompts for only the project ID and handles API authentication using a Vercel Access Token.

 ## Note: